 - 7 Interesting Music Theory Tips for EDM Producers

-With the right knowledge and tools, aspiring EDM producers can take their productions to the next level.
+With the right knowledge and tools, aspiring producers can take their productions to the next level.

 Structure and Arrangement